top of page

 “God whispers to us in our pleasures, speaks in our conscience, but shouts in our pains: it is his megaphone to rouse a deaf world” C.S.
 Lewis

-Notice the IRONY: the sailors desire to spare Jonah’s life after he brought all of this trouble upon them, but Jonah’s unwillingness to spare the Ninevites & his reluctance to help the sailors after the storm hit.
+Notice the IRONY: the sailors desire to spare Jonah’s life after he brought all of this trouble upon them, but Jonah’s unwillingness to spare the Ninevites and his reluctance to help the sailors after the storm hit.
 Jonah is obviously not acting like a good Hebrew, however, Jonah’s actions are reflective of Israel’s.

 No matter how hard they row the storm isn’t going away, in fact, it’s getting worse.
 They finally hit the bricks and cry out to Yahweh…Here is some more irony: Jonah ran down to Joppa to flee to Tarshish, so that he wouldn’t have to go to Nineveh to share a message of Judgement with the fear of the Ninevites receiving mercy.